"Talking About Race is Divisive"

 So what can be done?

 Companies must ensure staff understand microaggressions and how to counteract them.
-Of all the parts of our training at Strawberry Words, it is learning about microaggressions that garners the most fascination because most people often say they were not aware of the concept or the ways in which they subject others to racial discrimination by making such statements as:
+In our training at Strawberry Words, this is the area that generates the most fascination.
+Many people are not aware of how common statements like:

 Module 1